SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 logic::in::tca1;             // Connect input to TCA1 WO0~2 for input 0~2 - only available on parts with a second TCA: 48/64 pin DA/DB, and all EA-series parts.
 logic::in::tca;              // Synonym for tca0 (for compatibility with code written for tinyAVRs and megaAVR 0-series).
 Not recommended for new code. logic::in::tcd0;             // Connect input to TCD0 WOA, WOB, WOC (for input 0~2).
 Unavailable on parts which do not have a TCD. logic::in::tcd;              // Synonym for tcd, as no part has been released with two TCDs.
-Presently, I question the liklihood of any device ever having a second TCD.
+Presently, I question the likelihood of any device ever having a second TCD.
 Still, not recommended for new code. logic::in::tce0;             // Connect to WO0 ~ 2 of TCE0.
 There is no way to get TCE WO3. except through an event channel. logic::in::tcf0;             // Connect to WO0, WO1, or WO0 of TCF0.
 No unnumbered tcf provided as I expect a 2x TCF part at some point. logic::in::usart;            // Connect input to TXD of USART 0~2 (for input 0~2).
 On parts with 2 USARTS, only works on inputs 0 and 1.